dlidstrom/NeuralNetworkInAllLangs/README.md

 learns too specific, i.e. the noise in the data set).

-This output shows accuracy in predicting the correct digit, and average confidence i.e. score of the largest output value):
+This output shows accuracy in predicting the correct digit, and average confidence i.e. score of the largest output value:

 ```bash
 ~/CSharp $ dotnet run --semeion ../semeion.data 14 10 0.5